PreetiSajjan/Mask_NoMask_Detection/README.md

 # Mask_NoMask_Detection : Mask Detection using Keras and Transfer Learning

-It is very very for everbody to follow the rules set by the government.
+It is very important for everbody to follow the rules set by the government.
 One of which is wearing mask in public places.
 This inspired me to try building a model to detecting mask on the faces and classify accordingly based on whether a person is wearing a mask or not.

 # Logic